World Geodetic System: WGS 60

-In accomplishing WGS 60, a combination of available surface gravity data, astro-geodetic data and results from HIRAN and Canadian SHORAN surveys were used to define a best-fitting ellipsoid and an earth-centered orientation for each initially selected datum.
+In accomplishing WGS 60, a combination of available surface gravity data, astro-geodetic data, and results from HIRAN and Canadian SHORAN surveys were used to define a best-fitting ellipsoid and an earth-centered orientation for each initially selected datum.
 (Every datum is relatively oriented with respect to different portions of the geoid by the astro-geodetic methods already described.)
-The sole contribution of satellite data to the development of WGS 60 was a value for the ellipsoid flattening which was obtained from the nodal motion of a satellite.
+The sole contribution of satellite data to the development of WGS 60 was a value for the ellipsoid flattening, which was obtained from the nodal motion of a satellite.

-Prior to WGS 60, the U.S. Army and U.S. Air Force had each developed a world system by using different approaches to the gravimetric datum orientation method.
+Prior to WGS 60, the US Army and US Air Force had each developed a world system by using different approaches to the gravimetric datum orientation method.
 To determine their gravimetric orientation parameters, the Air Force used the mean of the differences between the gravimetric and astro-geodetic deflections and geoid heights (undulations) at specifically selected stations in the areas of the major datums.
 The Army performed an adjustment to minimize the difference between astro-geodetic and gravimetric geoids.
 By matching the relative astro-geodetic geoids of the selected datums with an earth-centered gravimetric geoid, the selected datums were reduced to an earth-centered orientation.
-Since the Army and Air Force systems agreed remarkably well for the NAD, ED and TD areas, they were consolidated and became WGS 60.
+Since the Army and Air Force systems agreed remarkably well for the NAD, ED, and TD areas, they were consolidated and became WGS 60.

 WGS 66

 Improvements to the global system included the Astrogeoid of Irene Fischer and the astronautic Mercury datum.
-In January 1966, a World Geodetic System Committee composed of representatives from the United States Army, Navy and Air Force was charged with developing an improved WGS, needed to satisfy mapping, charting and geodetic requirements.
-Additional surface gravity observations, results from the extension of triangulation and trilateration networks, and large amounts of Doppler and optical satellite data had become available since the development of WGS 60.
-Using the additional data and improved techniques, WGS 66 was produced which served DoD needs for about five years after its implementation in 1967.
+In January 1966, a World Geodetic System Committee composed of representatives from the United States Army, Navy, and Air Force was charged with developing an improved WGS, needed to satisfy mapping, charting, and geodetic requirements.
+Additional surface-gravity observations, results from the extension of triangulation and trilateration networks, and large amounts of Doppler and optical satellite data had become available since the development of WGS 60.
+Using the additional data and improved techniques, WGS 66 was produced, which served DoD needs for about five years after its implementation in 1967.
 The defining parameters of the WGS 66 Ellipsoid were the flattening (1/298.25 determined from satellite data) and the semimajor axis (6378145 meters determined from a combination of Doppler satellite and astro-geodetic data).
-A worldwide 5° × 5° mean free air gravity anomaly field provided the basic data for producing the WGS 66 gravimetric geoid.
+A worldwide 5°×5° mean-free-air gravity-anomaly field provided the basic data for producing the WGS 66 gravimetric geoid.
 Also, a geoid referenced to the WGS 66 Ellipsoid was derived from available astrogeodetic data to provide a detailed representation of limited land areas.